 Section 3 – Membership Year:

 The membership year of student organizations generally runs from the start of autumn semester through the last day before the start of the next year's autumn; however, the membership year can be determined by each organization based on its own structure and plans.

 Section 4 – Membership Dues:

-Many student organizations do not have a membership fee for its members.
+Most student organizations do not have a membership fee for its members.
 A general phrase such as “The annual dues for this organization shall be established annually,” may be included in this section.
 Inclusion of this statement allows an organization to determine each year whether there is a need for membership dues, without the necessity of proposing an amendment to the constitution.

 Article III – Organization Leadership